tldr-pages/tldr/pages/common/mv.md

 `mv {{source}} {{target}}`

-- Do not promt for confirmation before overwriting existing files
+- Do not prompt for confirmation before overwriting existing files

 `mv -f {{source}} {{target}}`

-- Do not promt for confirmation before overwriting existing files but write to standard error before overriding
+- Do not prompt for confirmation before overwriting existing files but write to standard error before overriding

 `mv -fi {{source}} {{target}}`